OTHER RESOURCES

 Reducing the risk of hazardous drug exposure to health care workers

-Health and safety authorities including the National Institute for Occupational Safety and Health (NIOSH) recommend healthcare workers use a Closed System Drug-Transfer Device (CSTD) throughout the hazardous drug-handling process, from pharmaceutical compounding to patient dose administration.1 The United States Pharmacopoeia (USP) mandates the use of CSTDs during the preparation and administration of hazardous drugs.4
+Health and safety authorities including the National Institute for Occupational Safety and Health (NIOSH) recommend healthcare workers use a Closed System Drug-Transfer Device (CSTD) throughout the hazardous medications-handling process, from pharmaceutical compounding to patient dose administration.1 The United States Pharmacopoeia (USP) mandates the use of CSTDs during the preparation and administration of hazardous drugs.4

-NIOSH defines a CSTD as a drug transfer device that mechanically prohibits the transfer of environmental contaminants into the system and the escape of the hazardous drug or vapour concentrations outside the system.1
+NIOSH defines a CSTD as “a drug transfer device that mechanically prohibits the transfer of environmental contaminants into the system and the escape of the hazardous drug or vapour concentrations outside the system”.1

 Considerations when implementing the use of CSTDs

-Notably, NIOSH identifies CSTDs as supplementary controls and not substitutes for ventilated engineering controls such as biological safety cabinets and containment isolators.1 During the hazardous drug compounding phase, it is important that CSTDs are only used within ventilated engineering controls.1 In addition to this, appropriate work practices and personal protective equipment should also be used when handling or operating CSTDs.1
+Notably, NIOSH identifies CSTDs as supplementary controls and not substitutes for ventilated engineering controls such as biological safety cabinets and containment isolators.1 During the hazardous treatment compounding phase, it is important that CSTDs are only used within ventilated engineering controls.1 In addition to this, appropriate work practices and personal protective equipment should also be used when handling or operating CSTDs.1

 References